-Despite being closed for almost 1/4 of the year, 2020 was still one of the best years for the most popular Illinois state parks as Illinoisans sought connections to the outdoors.
+After being closed for almost three months in 2020, Illinoisans were able to get out to the parks all year – and over 38 million took to the trails!
 Based on reports by the Illinois DNR obtained by Midwest Camping – we identified the most visited Illinois State Parks.
-Avoid the crowds (treat this list like the plague!) or join in on the fun below!
+See the winners and losers across the state, avoid the crowds or join in on the fun below!

 Top 10 Most Popular Illinois State Parks by Number of Visitors